Variational Inference Optimized Using the Curved Geometry of Coupled Free Energy: Experimental Validation

 In these initial results, we conducted experiments using PyTorch's automatic differentiation framework (autograd), which computes gradients based on the standard Euclidean geometry of the parameter space.
 Although this approach is sufficient for baseline comparisons and initial performance assessments, it does not account for the curved geometry induced by the coupled exponential family.
 Future work will incorporate the information geometric formulation introduced in this paper, using the analytically derived gradients and curvature-aware optimization based on the coupled free energy.
 This is expected to improve the efficiency and stability of the learning convergence by aligning the optimization trajectory with the intrinsic geometry of the coupled statistical manifold.

 In Fig. \ref{Fig_energy.png} we show that the CVAE with $\kappa = 10^{-5}$ produces a stationary energy similar to the standard VAE $(\kappa=0)$, but the CVAE with $\kappa = 1, 10$ and $\kappa = 10^5$ shows significantly lower coupled free energy with both the training and validation data.
 Additionally, the CVAE energy curves with positive coupling are less noisy and have fewer and smaller spikes, which may indicate that the coupled model was trained more robustly.
 Because the coupled free energy metric varies with the coupling, these measurements do not provide a direct comparison; however, as the coupling increases, the metric increases in sensitivity and can rise above the $\kappa=0$ metric if the algorithm lacks robustness.
 For comparison, Fig. \ref{Fig_reconstructions.png} shows the standard and coupled VAE reconstructions, with the latter capturing higher fidelity.
 We employ several widely accepted metrics to assess the quality of the generated reconstructions, including the Fréchet Inception Distance (FID) and the Kernel Inception Distance (KID).
-Both metrics compare the distribution of features extracted from a pre-trained InceptionV3 network applied to real and generated images.
-FID estimates the Fréchet distance between multivariate Gaussians fitted to these feature representations, providing a global measure of similarity in terms of mean and covariance.
 Lower FID values indicate a closer alignment between the real and generated image distributions, reflecting higher visual fidelity and diversity.
-In our setting, FID is computed from the $2048$-dimensional activations of the penultimate layer of InceptionV3, using batches of $64$ reconstruction images per model.
-KID, in contrast, avoids the Gaussian assumption by directly computing the squared Maximum Mean Discrepancy (MMD) using a polynomial kernel, offering a complementary view of the similarity between real and generated features.
+KID, in contrast, avoids the Gaussian assumption by directly computing the squared Maximum Mean Discrepancy (MMD) using a polynomial kernel.
 To capture perceptual fidelity, we report the Learned Perceptual Image Patch Similarity (LPIPS), a metric based on deep network embeddings that aligns closely with human visual perception.
-Lower LPIPS scores indicate reconstructions that are perceptually more faithful to the originals.
 Additionally, we include pixel- and structure-level similarity metrics: Multi-Scale Structural Similarity Index (MS-SSIM), Peak Signal-to-Noise Ratio (PSNR), and Structural Similarity Index (SSIM).
-Higher values in these metrics reflect better preservation of fine textures, pixel-level accuracy, and structural coherence, respectively.
+Beyond fidelity-based metrics, we evaluate distributional alignment using the Fréchet ResNet Distance (FRD), an alternative to FID based on ResNet-derived features.